cbonami/shop-os/README.md

 * A `Route`
 * A `RoleBinding` to allow Jenkins to deploy in each namespace.

-We need the resources in all 'environments' (ldv, abt, etc):
+We need the resources in all 'environments' (the projects dedicated to ldv, abt, etc):

 ```
 $ oc login -u developer